Programme Content and Eligibility

 When will my fees need to be paid?

 Your first invoice should be around the date of your first module.
 You will be invoiced the sum equal to the annual / quarterly figure according to the methods you have chosen on your application form.

 There are no scholarships available for WMG Professional & Executive Programmes.

-The Induction Day introduces you to WMG, the way we deliver the programmes and the way you will be expected to write and submit your Post Module Assignments.
-During that day you will also meet with some of your fellow students and will be able to network around lunch.
-The whole day is meant to give you an introduction to what studying at WMG will be like, and to introduce you to our team.
+Induction introduces you to WMG, the way we deliver the programmes and the way you will be expected to write and submit your Post Module Assignments.
+During Induction you will also meet with some of your fellow students and will be able to network.
+The whole event is meant to give you an introduction to what studying at WMG will be like, and to introduce you to our team.

 What is the Research Methodologies?

 Research Methodolgies is a two-day module which provides the participant with practical guidance on how to conduct an academically-sound MSc project.
 The module provides guidance on the key elements of good academic practice and a practical understanding of the major elements required of a Masters project.
 You normally attend Research Methodologies around 18 months after the start of your MSc.